pivovarit/parallel-collectors/README.md

 - Consider providing reasonable timeouts for `CompletableFuture`s in order to not block for unreasonably long in case when something bad happens [(how-to)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/CompletableFuture.html#orTimeout(long,java.util.concurrent.TimeUnit))
 - Name your thread pools - it makes debugging easier [(how-to)](https://stackoverflow.com/a/9748697/2229438)
 - Limit the size of a working queue of your thread pool [(source)](https://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html)
-- Always limit the level of parallelism [(source)](https://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html)
+- Limit the level of parallelism [(source)](https://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html)
-- An unused `ExecutorService` should be shut down to allow reclamation of its resources
+- A no-longer used `ExecutorService` should be shut down to allow reclamation of its resources
 - Keep in mind that `CompletableFuture#then(Apply|Combine|Consume|Run|Accept)` might be executed by the calling thread.
 If this is not suitable, use `CompletableFuture#then(Apply|Combine|Consume|Run|Accept)Async` instead, and provide a custom executor instance.

 ### Limitations